nrfconnect/sdk-nrf/samples/zigbee/ncp/README.rst

 |config|

-The IEEE address of the device is configured in the same way as for other Zigbee samples.
+See :ref:`ug_zigbee_configuring_eui64` for information about how to configure the IEEE address for this sample.

 Serial communication setup
 ==========================